AP Week in Pictures: Latin America and Caribbean | Federal News Network

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
-It was curated by AP photojournalist Ariana Cubillos in Caracas, Venezuela
+It was curated by AP photo editor Anita Baca in Mexico City.

 Follow AP visual journalism: